The infinite canvas used by this presentation doesn't play nicely with mobile devices.

 - Russell Ackoff

-Understanding comes through trial and error, adaptation at the edge, testing
+Understanding comes through trial and error, adaptation at the edge, testing.

-This is the fundamental mindset of good SREs
+This is the fundamental mindset of good SREs.

-This is the capability we hire for and must cultivate on the job
+This is the capability we hire for and must cultivate on the job.

 When does AI stop being a tool?

-And becomes the Operator?
+And become the Operator?

 SREs?